-Operating lease costs were \$0.5 million for the three months ended March 31, 2019.
-Cash paid for amounts included in the measurement of the lease liabilities for the three months ended March 31, 2019 was \$0.7 million and was included in net cash used in operating activities in the condensed consolidated statements of cash flows.
+Operating lease costs were \$0.8 million and \$0.5 million for the three months ended March 31, 2020 and 2019, respectively.
+Cash paid for amounts included in the measurement of the operating lease liabilities for the three months ended March 31, 2020 and 2019 was \$0.8 million and \$0.7 million, respectively, and was included in net cash used in operating activities in the condensed consolidated statements of cash flows.
+Finance lease costs and cash paid for amounts included in the measurement of finance lease liabilities were immaterial during the three months ended March 31, 2020 and 2019.

-As of March 31, 2019, the maturities of the operating lease liabilities were as follows (in thousands):
+As of March 31, 2020, the maturities of the operating and finance lease liabilities were as follows (in thousands):